fricciardi/datetime2/docs/index.rst

 Overview
 ========

+..
+TODO: change this again, remove any description of internal representation

 A moment in history is independent from the way it is represented in different cultures.
 There are indeed many calendars in which the same day is represented in different ways.
 The :mod:`datetime2` module detaches operations on time or